Abstraction Induces the Brain Alignment of Language and Speech Models: Results

 Several studies \citep{schrimpf2021neural,Caucheteux2020.07.03.186288} have found language model surprisal to predict language encoding performance.
 We first asked whether surprisal (1) predicts the best performing layer, and more generally, (2) accounts for layerwise variation in encoding performance, finding neither hypothesis to hold across models.

 The best layer for next-token prediction does not predict the best encoding performance layer. \Cref{fig:surprisal}A shows for LLMs that next-token predictivity monotonically decreases over layers (see \Cref{fig:audio_surprisal} for speech models), where the most predictive layer is always the \emph{last} one; instead, encoding performance peaks for some \emph{intermediate} layer (solid dots in \Cref{fig:surprisal}A).
-Nor does layerwise surprisal account for layerwise variation in encoding performance: across models, \Cref{fig:surprisal}B plots each LLM layer's surprisal against its encoding performance for fMRI subject UTS03 and ECoG (see \Cref{fig:audio_surprisal} for speech models).
-If layerwise surprisal predicted layerwise encoding performance, the Spearman $\rho$ should be near $-1$; instead, across all models, the global $\rho$ between surprisal and encoding performance is $-0.51$ (fMRI) and $0.21$ (ECoG), see \Cref{tab:correlation_dim_ep} right. \emph{Within} each model, \Cref{tab:correlation_dim_ep} rows 1 and 3 show the layerwise $\rho$ between surprisal and encoding performance.
-Results varied widely between models: $\rho$ was negative for OPT and Whisper ($p<0.05$), not significant for Pythia, and positive for WavLM.
-Results were similar for subject UTS02; see \Cref{tab:app_correlation_dim_ep}.
-We conclude that in the general case, layerwise surprisal does not predict layerwise encoding performance nor the best performing layer; this rules out next-token predictivity as a driver of layerwise encoding performance.
+Nor does layerwise surprisal account for layerwise variation in encoding performance: across models, \Cref{fig:surprisal}B plots each LLM layer's surprisal against its encoding performance averaged over fMRI and ECoG subjects (see \Cref{fig:audio_surprisal} for speech models).
+If layerwise surprisal predicted layerwise encoding performance, the Spearman $\rho$ should be near $-1$; instead, \Cref{tab:correlation_dim_ep} (right) shows that across all models, the global $\rho$ between surprisal and encoding performance is $-0.53$ (fMRI) and $0.21$ (ECoG). \emph{Within} each model, \Cref{tab:correlation_dim_ep} rows 1 and 3 show the layerwise $\rho$ between surprisal and encoding performance.
+Results varied widely between models: $\rho$ was negative for OPT and Whisper ($p<0.05$), often not significant for Pythia, and sometimes positive for WavLM.
+Results held for each subject; see \Cref{tab:app_correlation_dim_ep}.

+Separately for fMRI and ECoG, we fit a mixed-effects model on $z$-scored layerwise quantities: {mean encoding performance over subjects~$\sim$ surprisal + $I_d$}, with group effects on the model.
+On fMRI, $I_d$ ($p$-value $\approx0$) explained away the effect of surprisal ($p$-value $=0.99$).
+The effect size for $I_d$ was $\beta_{I_d}=0.63$, that is, each standard deviation increase in $I_d$ tracks a $0.63$ standard deviation increase in encoding performance (in contrast, $\beta_{\text{surprisal}}\approx0$).
+For ECoG, both regressors were significant at $\alpha=0.01$, but the effect size $\beta_{I_d} = 0.97$ for $I_d$ was roughly four times higher than $\beta_{\text{surprisal}}=0.26$.
+We conclude that in the general case, layerwise $I_d$ is a better candidate than layerwise surprisal when accounting for both encoding performance and the best performing layer; this rules out next-token predictivity as a primary driver of layerwise encoding performance.